 Creates institutional mono-culture that makes it difficult for People of Color, immigrants and refugees to access and receive services in culturally sensitive and appropriate ways.

-Leadership Level: All levels – Anyone interested in learning about how systemic shows up in our communities.
+Suggested Career Path: All levels – Anyone interested in learning about how systemic shows up in our communities.